neondatabase/website/content/docs/manage/endpoints.md

 ### How to size your compute

-A compute size that is too small can lead to suboptimal query performance and connection limit issues, as the size of your compute determines the amount of memory available for caching data and the maximum number of simultaneous connections your compute can support.
+The size of your compute determines the amount of memory available to cache your frequently accessed data and the maximum number of simultaneous connections you can support.
+As a result, if your compute size is too small, this can lead to suboptimal query performance and connection limit issues.

 In Postgres, the `shared_buffers` setting defines the amount of data that can be held in memory.
 In Neon, the `shared_buffers` parameter is always set to 128 MB, but Neon uses a local file cache to extend the amount of memory allocated to shared buffers to 50% of your compute's RAM.
 The 50% RAM limit is a guideline rather than an enforced limit, but it's advisable not to exceed this maximum; otherwise, you might encounter out-of-memory errors.

-The `max_connections` setting defines your maximum simultaneous connection limit and is set based on your compute size.
+The Postgres `max_connections` setting defines your compute's maximum simultaneous connection limit and is set according to your compute size.
+Larger computes support higher maximum connection limits.

 The following table outlines the vCPU, RAM, `shared_buffer` limit (50 % of RAM), and the `max_connections` limit for each compute size that Neon supports.